Shouree/storm-http-framework/doc/02-Language_Reference/02-Basic_Storm/04-Code/04-Function_Calls.md

 This is achieved by using the keyword `spawn` before a function call.
 The `spawn` keyword makes two changes to the default behavior.
-First, it always sends a message instead of calling the function, even if the function could be called directly in the current context.
+First, it always sends a message instead of calling the function, even if the function could be called directly in the current context (except that parameters are not copied if it is known to be spawned on the same thread).
 Secondly, it causes the expression to evaluate to `Future<T>` instead of `T`.
 The `Future` object has a member `result` that can be called to wait for, and acquire the result.
 It is also possible to call `detach` to discard the result entirely.

 As such, concurrent execution can be achieved as follows: